-bicycles are on the front of most buses; on Swift bus rapid transit,
+Community Transit bus is equipped with a bike rack.
+Bike racks are on the front of most buses; on Swift bus rapid transit,

 may be loaded or unloaded at any bus stop, including in Downtown

 The front bike rack holds most two-wheeled bicycles with 16-inch or larger diameter wheels.
 Bikes with child carriers or no-spoke wheels cannot be put on the rack, and some bikes with wide handlebars or long wheelbases won't fit.
 Mopeds and scooters are not allowed.

 It might be at our Lost & Found.
 Bicycles and other lost & found